shanedjones/cartoon-annotation-tool/README.md

 ## Overview

 This tool allows users to:
-- Browse cartoons in an inbox with filtering and search capabilities
+- Browse videos in an inbox with filtering and search capabilities
 - Record synchronized audio while watching and interacting with videos
 - Add visual annotations and drawings directly on the video
 - Tag animations with specific categories (e.g., Artistic Style, Character Design)